health and wellbeing

 Source: 'The psychosocial pathway to mental wellbeing at the local level' - Kearns et al. (2013) (external link)

 Using the WEMWBS scale, we examined influences upon positive mental wellbeing in our Wave 2 data.
 We found that the appearance of the home as well as the aesthetic quality of the local neighbourhood environment were positively associated with mental wellbeing.
 But so too were other less tangible residential factors such as being very satisfied with the services of one's landlord, and perceiving that one's neighbours spoke well of the area (i.e. it had a good internal reputation).

 Between 2006 and 2008, there was a reported increase in the number of respondents who said they had visited their doctor in the past year for a mental health reason.
 In the Wider Surrounding Areas and in the Local Regeneration Areas, this increase was large (over 10%) and statistically significant.
 In all types of study area, there was also an increase in the number of people who said they had a long-term psychological or emotional problem (lasting a year at least).

 Source: Progress for People and Places, Chapter 9

-The prevalence of smoking among our study populations dropped slightly over the period 2006-2008, but at 40% is still much higher than the national rate of a quarter of adults.
+The prevalence of smoking among our study populations dropped slightly over the period 2006-2008, but at 40% was still much higher than the national rate of a quarter of adults.
 Two in five (44%) of the smokers in our study said they would never quit smoking.
-Smoking is a significant health issue in our study areas, as the lung cancer mortality rate for GoWell areas (at 127 per 100,000) is twice the national rate and a third higher than the rate for Glasgow as a whole.
-In one of our study areas, Drumchapel, the lung cancer mortality rate is extremely high - 190 per 100,000.
+Smoking is a significant health issue in our study areas, as the lung cancer mortality rate for GoWell areas (at 127 per 100,000) was twice the national rate and a third higher than the rate for Glasgow as a whole.
+In one of our study areas, Drumchapel, the lung cancer mortality rate was extremely high - 190 per 100,000.